ifd3f/astrid.tech-old/content/blog/2022/04/29/0/til-remote-wireshark.md

   means "capture packets from STDIN"

-**Related note:** Oftentimes, when a flag that usually expects a file gets a `-`, the program supports reading the data from STDIN or STDOUT.
-If you want to use the file specifically named `-`, you should provide `./-` in that argument (i.e. `-w ./-`)
+**Related note:** Oftentimes, when a flag that usually expects a file gets a `-`, the program supports reading the data from STDIN, or writing the data to STDOUT, depending on what the flag actually does.
+If you want to use the file specifically named `-`, you should provide `./-` in that argument (i.e.
+`-w ./-`)